Home Selling Tips: How to Best Prepare Your Property for Showing

 If the buyer feels this is “someone else’s home” they will be less inclined to acquire it.
 Instead, they should see an appealing design that shows very clearly the purpose of each room and the general flow of the house.

 There are staging companies that specialize in staging homes for rental or sale.
-They provide complete services, from designing each room to providing the furniture and decorations, and even setting them up themselves and removing them after the sale.
-This is your ideal option if you have already moved out of the house, or if the property is empty because nobody’s living there – as it happens after an inheritance process.
+They provide complete services, from designing each room to providing the furniture and decorations, and even setting them up and removing them after the sale.
+This is your ideal option if you have already moved out of the house, or if the property is empty (as might happen after an inheritance process).

 It’s nice to see progress, and each item you cross off your list motivates you to do the next.
 You want your house to stand out favorably in a competitive market, warmly welcome and entice buyers, and capture the best price.